sabahbaig31/JETCodingAssignment2025/README.md

     This will start the frontend server at **localhost:5173**
 6. Once the backend and frontend are both running, you can access the web application by navigating to **http://localhost:5173** in your browser.

+## Assumptions and Unclear Aspects

+* I have assumed that the API response structure remains consistent for every restaurant.
+If the structure changes (e.g., missing fields like cuisines or ratings), then additional error handling for this would need to be added.
+* I have assumed that for each restaurant, only the first two cuisines are relevant.
+Other tags in the cuisines section such as "Low Delivery Fee" or "Deals" are ignored when displaying cuisine information.
+* I have assumed that all restaurant data contains a valid image of the restaurant logo (logoUrl).
+If this is missing, then the restaurant name is displayed.
+* I have assumed that ports 8080 (for backend) and 5173 (for frontend) are available for use.